Redwood Mountain Grove

 Redwood Mountain Grove is the largest grove of giant sequoia (Sequoiadendron giganteum) trees on earth.
 It is located in Kings Canyon National Park and Giant Sequoia National Monument on the western slope of California's Sierra Nevada.
 The grove contains the world's tallest giant sequoia (95 m).
-The Hart Tree and Roosevelt Tree grow in the grove and are two of the 25 largest trees by volume in the world.
+The Hart Tree, one of the 25 largest trees by volume in the world grows here, as did the Roosevelt Tree before its death in the KNP Complex Fire of 2021.
 The largest tree is the General Sherman Tree in the Giant Forest grove to the southeast.

 The Grove

 The Redwood Mountain Grove contains the most giant sequoia trees within its area.
 The area has old-growth giant sequoia groves and other distinctive natural features of the forest for visitors to view and experience.
 The Redwood Mountain Grove is protected primarily within Kings Canyon National Park, and in Giant Sequoia National Monument.

 KNP Complex Fire

 In 2021, the grove burned in the KNP Complex Fire.
 Although the majority of the grove burned at unchanged to moderate severity, the lower quarter of the grove burned at a high severity, and several other patches within the grove also burned at high severity.
 Most of the major sequoia mortality from the KNP Complex is thought to have been from this.
 Of the 2370 acre of the grove, 554 acre or 23% burned at high intensity, which would lead to a >75% mortality rate on that area.